silolytics/ros_openimu/readme.md

 1. Covariances

 The covariances are set for roll and pitch according to the accuray in the datsheet.
-0.5
+0.25

+2. Connection
+The driver uses in it's initialization a gneric method to find the device.
+This fails if we use the the driver with the RS232 ports.
+<br> Params are in launchfile:
+ - Port: /dev/ttyTSH1
+ - baidrate: 115200